heribellaco/creative/content/portfolio/work10.md

 +++

 This is a page where people can listen to a few demo songs from my new album.
+This page was a template with simple html, css, javascript, bootstrap, and shows the album cover image and some songs to listen.
+The page is hosted for free on Github and deployed by Netlify.
 <!--more-->

 ## Animal Garden Album

-The songs have been written in the last 5 years, with pieces of guitar recorded and edited on Adobe Audition, or recorded directly to my phone.
-This bits and pieces were imported to LogicPro software where voice, bass, keyboards and drums were added, and finally mixed and mastered.
+The songs have been written in the last 5 years, with audio imported to LogicPro software where voice, bass, keyboards and drums were added, and finally mixed and mastered by me.

-The songs where put togeter with intros, outros, and divided in choruses, verses, bridges, etc. Finally lyrics where added; the beats per minute (BPM), and the key used found.
-Inspiration came from various sources.

-* 80 & 90 Rock.
-* Pop Rock and Romantic Ballads.
-* Clasical music and jazz.

 All the music is written, played and singed by myself.

 ---
-Check some of my songs!
+Check my songs!

-and let me know what you think.

 [Click to Music Site!](https://animal-garden.netlify.app/cover.html)